makersacademy/bowling-challenge-ruby/README.md

 Cool features include:
 - Using Sprintf method to format the display strings simply and easily.
 - mocking user input with $stdin and stubbing gets.

+The program is split into two classes:
+- RunScorecard which includes the display logic and the game loop
+- BowlingScorecard which includes all the logic for the game and storing the information.
+- If I have time I will look to extract a Frame class, but unlikely at this point.

 ## Development History